Knowledge Representation and Reasoning

 The tutorials complement the lectures and are meant for you to check your understanding ot the material covered by the lectures.

-• Tutorial on 15th September, 2011 [Exercises PDF]
+• Tutorial on 27th September, 2012 [Exercises PDF]

-• Tutorial on 6th October, 2011 on Description logics and frames [Exercises PDF]
+• Tutorial on 25th October, 2012 on Description logics and frames [Exercises PDF]

-• Tutorial on 13th and 20th October, 2011 on Model-based reasoning [Exercises PDF]
+• Tutorial on 8th November, 2012 on Model-based reasoning [Exercises PDF]

-• Solutions to the exercises
+• Solutions to some of the exercises

 Peter Lucas | Computing Science